-Action Medical Research respects the fact that some people are concerned about the use of animals or animal tissue in medical research.
+Action Medical Research understands that some people are concerned about the use of animals or animal tissue in medical research.
 However, the use of animals has helped find new antibiotics, treatments and vaccines that have relieved suffering and saved millions of lives.
-The UK is widely regarded as having the strictest regulations and highest welfare conditions for animal research in the world and this ensures that animals are only used when absolutely essential.
+The UK is regarded as having some of the strictest regulations and highest welfare conditions for animal research in the world and this ensures that animals are only used when absolutely essential.

 Action Medical Research funds work exploring the genetic causes of diseases and disabilities.
 Such research helps us to understand more about the normal function of genes and the causes of genetic diseases and ultimately it is hoped that genetic research will lead to better treatments or cures for genetic diseases through correcting or replacing the abnormal gene (gene therapy) or through replacing the proteins that these genes would normally produce.

 Action Medical Research does not fund any work that involves human reproductive cloning, which is illegal in the UK.

 Action Medical Research funding has helped to identify the genes for a number of conditions including Von Hippel-Lindau syndrome, a disorder that causes the growth of cysts and tumours on the eyes, spinal cord and kidneys; for an inherited form of cleft lip and palate called Van der Woude syndrome; and for the hereditary skin condition incontinentia pigmenti which causes severe blistering and abnormalities of the eyes, teeth, hair and nails.
 These breakthroughs can lead to better management and care for children and could ultimately lead to new treatments.

 Our current research includes genetic studies for common conditions like epilepsy to rare conditions such as Rett syndrome.

 Searching for a treatment for Rett syndrome